 ©Lorra Garrick

-From excelling in mathematics and science to mastering languages and arts, autistic students frequently outperform their neurotypical peers in various academic domains.
+From excelling in math and science to mastering languages and arts, autistic students frequently outperform their neurotypical peers in various academic domains.

 Their keen attention to detail, intense focus and unique problem-solving skills often contribute to their success.
 Let’s not forget superior pattern recognition.